 sets out the criteria for a child to qualify for school transport.
 If entitlement to transport is important to how your child will get to and from school, it is vital you read and understand the policy before you make decisions about schooling for your child.

-Home to school transport will not be provided where a transport disclaimer has been signed at the point of selecting your child’s school.
+Home to school transport will not be provided where a transport disclaimer has been signed at the point of selecting your child’s school unless there is an entitlement under the law.
 If you are having difficulty getting your child to school, please contact your local Statutory Assessment Service office to consider more local schools.

-Essex County Council provides home to school transport for children who attend the nearest appropriate school and meet the qualifying distance criteria.
+Essex County Council provides home to school transport for children who attend the nearest suitable school and meet the qualifying distance criteria.

-- the nearest appropriate school as identified by the Statutory Assessment Service (see Special Educational Needs)
+- the nearest suitable school as identified by the Council

 - a school nearer than the identified school.